 In reality, an IT infrastructure has more than a Hyper-V environment and has diverse hardware from multiple vendors for definite functions.
-It is not cost-efficient to employ multiple management tools, so what you actually need is a hybrid monitoring and management tool.
+It is not cost-efficient to employ multiple management tools, so what you need is a hybrid monitoring and management tool.

 OpManager is an all-inclusive Hyper-V performance monitoring tool designed to manage multiple Hyper-V environments.
 OpManager provides dedicated Hyper-V monitoring tools such as Hyper-V host monitors, individual VM monitors, Hyper-V reports, Hyper-V dashboards, Hyper-V mapper, and more that aid in easy management.

 It is nearly impossible for a network administrator to make any strategic decision without understanding the big picture, in this case, the availability and health of the Hyper-V environment.
-With OpManager's Hyper-V specific dashboards, you can monitor the status of your Windows virtual environment—all in one place.
+With OpManager's Hyper-V-specific dashboards, you can monitor the status of your Windows virtual environment—all in one place.
 The Hyper-V dashboard lists devices by maximum resource consumption, which helps you keep tabs on your VM and hosts taking up maximum resources, and helps you prevent performance bottlenecks.

-Microsoft Hyper-V enables creation of VMs with Windows OS and other OSs, but it supports the WMI protocol only.
+Microsoft Hyper-V enables the creation of VMs with Windows OS and other OSs, but it supports the WMI protocol only.
 This leaves you with zero visibility into your VMs running on Linux operating systems.
-OpManager uses protocols such as WMI, CLI, SNMP, and more which help in monitoring performance of the Hyper-V servers, as well as the VMs running on Windows and Linux operating systems.
+OpManager uses protocols such as WMI, CLI, SNMP, and more which help in monitoring the performance of the Hyper-V servers, as well as the VMs running on Windows and Linux operating systems.
 With more than 40, dedicated Hyper-V performance monitors, you can monitor CPU, memory, Disk I/O, network usage of VMs, and hosts.

 Whenever a Hyper-V environment is discovered, OpManager automatically creates a Hyper-V map.
 This helps IT admins visualize their Hyper-V architecture.
-The maps also enable the users to map dependencies between various entities, such as VMs to host, VMs to datastore, and hosts to datastore in real time.
-When OpManager raises an alert on the performance of any physical storage device, you can pinpoint the hosts and VMs in the Hyper-V infrastructure which will be affected with the help of Hyper-V maps.
+The maps also enable the users to map dependencies between various entities, such as VMs to host, VMs to datastore, and hosts to the data store in real time.
+When OpManager raises an alert on the performance of any physical storage device, you can pinpoint the hosts and VMs in the Hyper-V infrastructure that will be affected with the help of Hyper-V maps.
 Additionally, the Hyper-V mapper scans the IT infrastructure periodically and automatically updates the dependency maps.
 This helps network admins make informed decisions.

-Hyper-V reports provide comprehensive data of your Hyper-V environment.
+Hyper-V reports provide comprehensive data on your Hyper-V environment.
 This helps you track the performance of your VMs over any desired period, and assess your Hyper-V environments, so you can quickly deploy VMs to address future needs.
 Hyper-V reports in OpManager are highly customizable.
 With OpManager, you can generate, schedule, and email reports, and export them as PDFs and Excel spreadsheets.